 MAS states that a “calibrated regulatory regime, applied on an activity basis to payment service providers, rather than specific payment systems” is the framework that they want to adopt.
 This framework is referred to by MAS as the Proposed Payments Framework (PPF).

 This would mean that entities would seek one licence from MAS but select varying permissions depending on the activities that business conducts.

-“Activity 1: Issuing and maintaining payment instruments, such as payment cards, payment accounts, electronic wallets, and cheques1;
+“Activity 1: Issuing and maintaining payment instruments, such as payment cards, payment accounts, electronic wallets, and cheques;

 Activity 2: Acquiring payment transactions, such as physical and online merchant acquisition services, merchant aggregators, and master merchants;

-Activity 3: Providing money transmission and conversion services, such as domestic and in-bound/out-bound cross-border remittance services, currency-conversion services, and virtual currency intermediation services;
+Activity 3: Providing money transmission and conversion services, such as domestic and in-bound or out-bound cross-border remittance services, currency-conversion services, and virtual currency intermediation services;

 Activity 4: Operating payments communication platforms, such as payment gateways, payment processors, and kiosks;